-Appendix 1: Summary of Public Sector Equality Duty Reports Review
+Summary of Public Sector Equality Duty Reports Review

-CRER analysed training related content within the Public Sector Equality Duty (PSED) reports of 127 public sector bodies in Scotland.
+In 2019, CRER analysed training related content within the 201736 public sector equality duty reports of 127 public sector bodies in Scotland.
 This focussed on race equality focussed training, and generic equality training.
-The study was intended specifically to inform development of this race equality focussed publication.
-Instances of training focussed on other protected characteristics such as age, disability, gender reassignment, sex, sexual orientation or religion and belief were therefore not included in the study, as this would require a disproportionate time commitment.
+The study was intended specifically to inform development of these standards for anti-racist training, first issued in 2021.